NeuralBlitz/GUI-Research/README.md

 ```

 *   **/Ideas**: This is the heart of the repository, containing 199+ commits of evolving theories, draft algorithms, and interdisciplinary connections between physics and AI.
-*   **/GUI-Research**: Associated with our [web-based interface](https://neuralblitz.github.io/GUI-Research/) for visualizing complex research datasets and model outputs.

 ---